megascatterbomb/mega_mod/README.md

 ### Changes:
 - Legend:
   - $n$ is the number of Mercs still alive.
-  - $N$ is the number of Mercs players at the start of the round.
+  - $N$ is the number of Mercs at the start of the round.
   - $H$ is the max health of Hale.
 - Hale's health:
   - Changed the formula to match that used in [vsh_facility](https://steamcommunity.com/sharedfiles/filedetails/?id=3225055613), but with a cleaner curve.